ratfactor/ziglings/README.md

 continue to work together.
 But keep in mind that if you update one, you may need to also update the other.

+Also note that the current "stage 1" Zig compiler is very strict about input: https://github.com/ratfactor/ziglings/issues/60[no tab characters or Windows CR/LF newlines are allowed]

 ### Version Changes

 * 2021-06-14 0.9.0-dev.137  - std.build.Id `.Custom` is now `.custom`